 When it comes to choosing a collagen product, you have choices.

-It can be harder to choose the best product for your health if you also have a choice in the types of collagen available, but you are not sure which will be best for you or what each type of collagen does.
+It can be hard to choose the best product for your health if you also have a choice in the types of collagen available to you, but you're not sure which will be best for you or what each type of collagen actually does.

-We thought we'd break it down for you, and help you understand why we choose to use marine collagen for our products that target skin, hair and nail health and support.
+We thought we'd break it down for you, and help you understand why we choose to use Marine Collagen for our products that target hair, skin and nail health.

-Type I Collagen ( 100% found in marine (fish) collagen and also present in smaller amounts in porcine (pig) collagen and some forms of bovine collagen)
+Type I Collagen - 100% found in Marine (fish) Collagen and also present in smaller amounts in Porcine (pig) Collagen and some forms of Bovine (cattle) Collagen.

-Type II collagen makes up the fluids and function of the cartilage and joints.
-It's main supplemental purpose is for the treatment of joint pain and arthritic conditions, as well as for a dietary protein source.
-Collagen Type 2 makes up to 10% of the total collagen in the body.
+Type II Collagen makes up the fluids and function of the cartilage and joints.
+Its main supplemental purpose is for the treatment of joint pain and arthritic conditions, as well as for a dietary protein source.
+Type II Collagen makes up 10% of the total collagen in the body and 50-60% of the protein found specifically in our cartilage.

-Type III Collagen (found with type I in Porcine (pig) collagen and Bovine collagen if from bovine hide)
+Type III Collagen - Found with Type I in Porcine (pig) Collagen and Bovine (cattle) Collagen if from bovine hide.

 The pros and cons of the different sources of these types of collagen